SIMPLE IRA Plan FAQs - Establishing a SIMPLE IRA Plan

 - IRS model SIMPLE IRA plan using either

-- Provide each eligible employee with certain information about the SIMPLE IRA plan and SIMPLE IRA where you'll deposit the employee’s contributions prior to the employees' election period.
-Generally, the election period is 60 days prior to January 1 of a calendar year.
+- Provide each eligible employee with certain information about the SIMPLE IRA plan and SIMPLE IRA where you'll deposit employee contributions prior to the employee election period (generally, 60 days prior to January 1).

 - Set up a SIMPLE IRA for each eligible employee using either IRS model: